 The form of proxy solicited by the Board of Directors permits you to specify a (i) choice among "for all" nominees, "withhold all" nominees, and "for all except" designated nominees, (ii) a choice among "for," "against," and "abstain" with respect to the proposals regarding approval, on a non-binding, advisory basis, of the compensation paid to our named executive officers, regarding approval of an amendment to the Company's Employee Stock Purchase Plan to increase the number of authorized shares of Common Stock issuable thereunder by 500,000 shares, and regarding auditor ratification, and (iii) a choice among "for" and "against" with respect to the proposal regarding approval of an amendment to the Company's Certificate of Incorporation to increase the number of authorized shares of Common Stock by 50,000,000 shares.
 All shares represented by valid proxies that the Company receives through this solicitation, and that are not validly revoked, will be voted according to your instructions on the proxy card or as instructed by phone or via the Internet.
 If you properly submit a proxy without giving specific voting instructions, your shares will be voted in accordance with the Board of Directors' recommendations.
-If other matters properly come before the Annual Meeting, the persons appointed to vote the proxies will vote on these matters in accordance with the Board of Directors' recommendations.
+If other matters properly come before the Annual Meeting, the persons appointed to vote the proxies will vote on these matters in accordance with their best judgment.
+The proxies also have discretionary authority to vote to adjourn the Annual Meeting, including for the purpose of soliciting proxies to vote in accordance with the Board of Directors' recommendations.
 The Board of Directors has selected Jeffrey B. Shealy and Andrew Wright to act as proxies with full power of substitution and resubstitution at the Annual Meeting.
 Either of them is authorized to vote, on behalf of the Board, all proxies to vote shares of Common Stock at the Annual Meeting or any adjournment or postponement thereof granted by stockholders of the Company.
 The enclosed proxy with respect to the Annual Meeting is solicited by the Board of Directors.